AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 **Question 2**: _Which domain or domains do you intend to use for transactional emails?_

 Adobe Commerce on Cloud uses the SendGrid Simple Mail Transfer Protocol (SMTP) proxy service, which provides outbound email authentication and reputation monitoring services.
-SendGrid sends transactional email on your behalf, so it requires domain information.
+SendGrid sends transactional emails on your behalf, so it requires domain information.

 Example for SendGrid domain: `example@your-store.com`